chaw-bot/chaw-bot/README.md

 Love the bands Bastille and Linkin Park 🤘🏾🎼🎧

 - 😄 Pronouns: She/Her
-- 👯 I’m looking to collaborate on any vanilla JavaScript projects
+- 👯 I’m looking to collaborate on any JavaScript projects
 - 📫 How to reach me:
   - Twitter : [chaw](twitter.com/chaw36422087)
   - LinkedIn : [Chawanzi Ng'uni](https://www.linkedin.com/in/chawanzi-ng-uni-449328212/)